NISRA

 Final Result

-A 20% increase in new participants was achieved by improving text size, labeling input fields, and enhancing contrast for visually impaired users, compared to three months pre-launch.
+After the updates, sign-ups increased by 20% compared to the three months before launch by improving text size, labeling input fields, and enhancing contrast for visually impaired users

 1. Discover